"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 - Do not change your dose or stop taking VASCEPA without talking to your doctor.

-- You should not take more than 4 capsules of VASCEPA each day.
-Do not take more capsules than what is prescribed by your doctor.
+- Do not take more capsules than what is prescribed by your

 - Take VASCEPA capsules whole.
 Do not break, crush, dissolve, or chew VASCEPA capsules before swallowing.